swisspol/GCDWebServer/README.md

 Hello World
 ===========

-This code snippet shows how to implement a custom HTTP server that runs on port 8080 and returns a "Hello World" HTML page to any request &mdash; since GCDWebServer uses GCD blocks to handle requests, no subclassing or delegates are needed:
+This code snippet shows how to implement a custom HTTP server that runs on port 8080 and returns a "Hello World" HTML page to any request &mdash; since GCDWebServer uses GCD blocks to handle requests, no subclassing or delegates are needed, which results in very clean code:

 ```objectivec
 #import "GCDWebServer.h"